 Examination: 15 marks out of a 70 mark examination.

-Class work: no class mark (too late in the term)
+Class work: no class mark

 The exam total will be added to the results in the Agency and Insurance module and converted into a percentage (see the comment on the examination below).